miguelgrinberg/Flask-Migrate/docs/index.rst

     migrate = Migrate(app, db)
     manager.add_command('db', MigrateCommand)

 The two arguments to ``Migrate`` are the application instance and the Flask-SQLAlchemy database instance.
+The ``Migrate`` constructor also takes additional keyword arguments, which are passed to Alembic's ``EnvironmentContext.configure()`` method.

 The application will now have a ``db`` command line option with several sub-commands.
 If your launch script is called ``manage.py`` then the commands are: